-She told me her life was 24/7 hell and that Fareshare was the highlight of her week.
+Natalie told me her life was 24/7 hell, and that Fareshare was the highlight of her week.

-With the program from the start, she assimilated well into the group with her world-weary sarcasm invariably ending on an upbeat note.
-She could hold her own among the men and got on with her tasks.
+Participating in the program from the start, she assimilated well into the group with her world-weary sarcasm ending invariably on an upbeat note.
+She could hold her own among the men and happily got on with her tasks.